Trapping and Ground-State Cooling of a Single H$_2^+$

 Ground-state cooling of the translational motion of two-ion chains containing a spectroscopy and readout ion is an often-used ingredient for implementing QLS and can also be used to reduce the second-order Doppler shift in spectroscopy caused by the ion's secular motion \cite{05Schmidt}.
-We demonstrate ground-state cooling of the axial in-phase mode ($2 \pi \times \SI{1.3}{MHz}$) of \HtwopBe using resolved-sideband cooling on \Be \cite{89Diedrich}.
-Because of the high Lamb-Dicke parameter for our Raman beam geometry of $\eta = 0.57$, the thermal state occupation after Doppler cooling is not in the Lamb-Dicke regime and direct cooling to the ground state using the first red sideband only is not possible.
+Due to the large mass mismatch between \Htwop and \BeNoSpace, each radial mode has a strong amplitude for only one of the two species, whereas the other ion only participates weakly.
+In contrast, the two axial modes exhibit a stronger participation of both ions simultaneously, which makes them suitable candidates for the transfer mode in quantum logic protocols \cite{2021King}.
+The out-of-phase mode can have advantages for implementing QLS, such as typically reduced heating rates and different mode participation of the ions compared to the in-phase mode.
+However, in our system, a large \Be Lamb-Dicke parameter of the in-phase mode causes poor contrast on operations on the out-of-phase mode due to the Debye-Waller effect \cite{98Wineland1}.
+To achieve high fidelity in QLS operations using the out-of-phase mode, the in-phase mode has to be ground-state cooled as well.
+We demonstrate ground-state cooling of the axial in-phase mode ($2 \pi \times \SI{1.3}{MHz}$) and axial out-of-phase mode ($2 \pi \times \SI{3.4}{MHz}$) of \HtwopBe using resolved-sideband cooling on \Be \cite{89Diedrich}.
+Because of the high Lamb-Dicke parameter for our Raman beam geometry of $\eta = 0.57$ for the in-phase mode, the thermal state occupation after Doppler cooling is not in the Lamb-Dicke regime and direct cooling to the ground state using the first red sideband only is not possible.
 Thus, we first use the fourth red sideband to reduce the population to below $n=4$, followed by sideband cooling using the first red sideband.
 We implement this in a pulsed fashion, alternating red-sideband pulses with microwave and repumping pulses to reset the spin to \ket{\downarrow}.
+The out-of-phase mode with a Lamb-Dicke parameter of $\eta = 0.1$ can be cooled with only the first red sideband.
+For simultaneous ground-state preparation of the two axial modes, we first perform ground-state cooling of the in-phase mode as described above, and subsequently ground-state cool the out-of-phase mode.
+During this step, the in-phase mode gets excited by recoil from the repumping pulses.
+We therefore follow the out-of-phase cooling with a repetition of the in-phase first-sideband cooling sequence.
 We estimate the average motional population $\nbar$ after both Doppler and ground-state cooling by performing red- and blue-sideband spectroscopy and using the sideband ratio method \cite{98Wineland1}, extracting the sideband contrast through fits to the data and correcting for \Be state-preparation and readout error using data from reference Rabi oscillations driven by microwaves.
-We obtain $\nbar = \num{10(5)}$ after Doppler and $\nbar = \num{0.07(1)}$ after ground-state cooling.
-The sideband data is shown in Fig.~\ref{fig:sbc}.
+For the in-phase mode we obtain $\nbar = \num{10(5)}$ after Doppler and $\nbar = \num{0.07(1)}$ after ground-state cooling.
+For the out-of-phase mode we obtain $\nbar = \num{2.4(5)}$ after Doppler and $\nbar = \num{0.05(1)}$ after ground-state cooling.
+The sideband- and Doppler-cooled data for both the in- and out-of-phase mode is shown in Fig.~\ref{fig:sbc}.
+Since the data was taken at the $\pi$-time of the corresponding sideband in the motional ground state, it demonstrates the achievable signal contrast for readout of the transfer mode in quantum logic protocols.